EGA-archive/LocalEGA/README.md

 To improve efficiency, each block that are decrypted are piped into a separate process for re-encryption.
 This has the advantage to constrain the memory usage per worker and save the re-encryption time.
-Moreover, we compute the checksum of the decrypted content.
-After completion, the re-encrypted file is located in the staging area, with a UUID name, and a message is drop into the message broker to signal that the next step can start.
+In addition to the re-encryption, we also compute the checksum of the decrypted content.
+After completion, the re-encrypted file is located in the staging area, with a UUID name, and a message is dropped into the local message broker to signal that the next step can start.

-The file is moved from the staging area into the vault.
-A verification step is included to ensure that the storing went fine (vault+verify).
+The next step is to move the file from the staging area into the vault.
+A verification step is included to ensure that the storing went fine.
 After that, a message of completion is sent to Central EGA.